-Site Ref Support Object
+Site Ref Support Object Neighbourhood Plan Allocation

-NP01 9 11
+NP01 9 11 -

-NP02 5 9
+NP02 5 9 -

-NP03 6 14
+NP03 6 14 Policy 1

-NP04 13 7
+NP04 13 7 -

-NP05 14 7
+NP05 14 7 -

-NP06 4 12
+NP06 4 12 -

-NP07 12 10
+NP07 12 10 -

-NP08 11 13
+NP08 11 13 Policy 2

-NP09 13 5
+NP09 13 5 -

-NP10 7 10
+NP10 7 10 -

-NP11 5 7
+NP11 5 7 Policy 3

-NP12 7 6
+NP12 7 6 -

-NP13 7 5
+NP13 7 5 -

-NP14 12 2
+NP14 12 2 (Since Developed)

 8.9 The assessment of sites used a high-level "policy-off" Government approved methodology, as well as, other local information to identify whether any of the proposed sites were suitable, in planning terms, to accommodate some of the proposed growth.
-The assessment did not https://www.ramptonandwoodbeck-pc.gov.uk/neighbourhood-plan.html
+The assessment did not consider the sites compliance with current local planning policy.
+A full copy of the Site Assessment Report can be found at:

 - 8.10 Additional information was then sought from statutory consultees on the parts of the sites that would be considered most suitable in terms of planning policy (whether the scale and location of the site is compliant with current policy), conservation, highways and drainage.
 Other factors were considered, including:

 - Heritage assets (including Listed Buildings);

 - Location of the site and its impact on the character of the place;

 - Sites of Special Scientific Interest (SSSI);

 - Protected species and Local Wildlife Sites;

 - Access to the site and the local road network;

 - Existing Trees and Hedgerows;

 - Ancient Woodlands;

 - Local Nature Reserves;

 - Biodiversity;

 - Open Spaces;

 - Ground Conditions;

 - Agricultural Land Classifications; and

 - Access to utility Infrastructure.

 - 8.11 In summary, the parts of sites, as identified in green on Map 2, are those areas that are proposed for development through this Neighbourhood Plan.
-Some of these site outcomes will differ from the AECOM Report due to further investigation on their constraints and their compliance with existing planning policies.
+Some of these site